asjadnaqvi/DiD/docs/code/06_15_hdidregress.md

 ## Notes

-- The *hdidregress* is a native Stata implementation of the Callaway and Sant'Anna (2021).
+- The *hdidregress* is a native Stata implementation of [Callaway and Sant'Anna 2021](https://www.sciencedirect.com/science/article/abs/pii/S0304407620303948).

 ## Installation